Scalable and Sample Efficient Distributed Policy Gradient Algorithms in Multi-Agent Networked Systems: Model

 In this paper, we study the softmax policy parameterized by $\theta_n: \mathcal S_n \times \mathcal A_n \to \mathbb R$ that is The global policy $\pi_{\theta}: \mathcal S \times \mathcal A \to \mathbb R$ with $\theta = [\theta_1,\theta_2,\cdots, \theta_N]$ is as follows In this paper, we study $\gamma$-discounted infinite-horizon Markov decision processes (MDP) with $(s(t), a(t))$ being the state and action of the MDP at time $t.$ For a global policy $\pi_\theta,$ its value function, action value function ($Q$-function), and advantage function given the initial state and action ($s(0), a(0)$) are defined below:

 Let $\rho$ be the initial state distribution.
 Define $V^{\pi_\theta}(\rho) = \mathbb E_{s\sim \rho} [V^{\pi_\theta}(s)].$ Further define the discounted occupancy measure to be

 We seek policies with distributed learning and distributed execution in this paper.
-We will decompose the global $Q$-function as a sum of local $Q$-functions so that the agents can collectively learn the optimal local policy.
+We will decompose the global $Q$-function as a sum of local $Q$-functions so that the agents can collectively optimize the local policy.
 Before presenting the details of our solution, we introduce two representative applications in wireless networks: real-time access control and distributed power control.

 {\bf Real-time access control in wireless networks:} Consider a wireless access network with $N$ nodes (agents) and $M$ access points as shown in Figure \ref{fig: access}.
 At the beginning of each time slot, a packet arrives at node $n$ with probability $w_n$.
-The packet is associated with deadline $d.$ $q_m$ is the successful transmitting probability when transmitting to access point $m.$ A packet is dropped if not delivered to an access point before the deadline expires.
+The packet is associated with deadline $d.$ $q_m$ is the successful transmitting probability when transmitting to access point $m.$ A packet is removed if either it is sent to an access point (not necessarily delivered successfully) or it expires.
 At each time, each node decides whether to transmit a packet to one of the access points or keeping silence.
 A collision happens if multiple nodes send packets to the same access point simultaneously.
 Therefore, the throughput of a node depends not only on its decision but also its neighboring nodes' decisions.
 In particular, the throughput of node $n$ is where $a_{n, m} \in \{0, 1\}$ indicate if node $n$ transmits a packet to its access point $m \in \mathcal {AC}(n).$ The goal of real-time access control is to maximize the network throughput.

 The problem of real-time access control is challenging because i) the throughput functions are non-convex and highly-coupled functions of other nodes' decisions and ii) the system parameters are unknown (e.g., $w_n$ and $p_m$).
 This problem can be formulated as a REC-MARL problem.
 In particular for node/agent $n,$ the MDP formulation is $(Q_n, a_n, r_n(a_{\mathcal N(n)}), Q'_n):$ the state of agent $n$ is the queue length $Q_n = \{Q_n^l\}_l$ with $Q_n^l$ being the number of packets with the remaining time $l$ ; the action is $a_{n,m}$ with $m\in \mathcal AP(n)$ (one of access point of agent $n$); $r_n(a_{\mathcal N(n)})$ is the reward for agent $n;$ $Q'_n$ is its next queue state.